Armagh

-Although classed as a medium-sized town, Armagh was given city status in 1994 and Lord Mayoralty status in 2012, both by Queen Elizabeth II.
-It had a population of 14,777 people in the 2011 Census.
+Statistically classed as a medium-sized town by NISRA, Armagh was given city status in 1994 and Lord Mayoralty status in 2012.
+It had a population of 16,310 people in the 2021 Census.

 History

 Foundation

 Eamhain Mhacha (or Navan Fort), at the western edge of Armagh, was an ancient pagan ritual or ceremonial site.
 According to Irish mythology it was one of the great royal sites of Gaelic Ireland and the capital of Ulster.
 It appears to have been largely abandoned after the 1st century.
 In the 3rd century, a ditch and bank was dug around the top of Cathedral Hill, the heart of what is now Armagh.
 Its circular shape matches the modern street layout.
 Evidence suggests that it was a pagan sanctuary and the successor to Navan.
 Like Navan, it too was named after the goddess Macha: Ard Mhacha, meaning "Macha's height".
 This name was later anglicised as Ardmagh, which eventually became Armagh.
 Navan and Armagh were linked by an ancient road which passes over Mullacreevie hill.

 After Christianity spread to Ireland, the pagan sanctuary was converted into a Christian one, and Armagh became the site of an important church and monastery.
 According to tradition, Saint Patrick founded his main church there in the year 445, and it eventually became the head church of Ireland.
 Muirchú writes that a pagan chieftain named Dáire would not let Patrick build a church on the hill of Ard Mhacha, but instead gave him lower ground to the east.
 One day, Dáire's horses died after grazing on the church land.
 He told his men to kill Patrick, but was himself struck down with illness.
 They begged Patrick to heal him, and Patrick's holy water revived both Dáire and his horses.
 Dáire rewarded Patrick with a great bronze cauldron and gave him the hill of Ard Mhacha to build a church.
 Dáire has similarities with the Irish god the Dagda.